xIves/scientific_programming/README.md

 An SSH key pair is used to establish a secure connection between your local computer and the remote server (like GitHub).
 It is highly recommended to use an SSH-key.

-In VS Code -> oepn a Terminal, then type:
+In VS Code -> open a Terminal, then type:

 ```bash
 # Email must be the one provided on GitHub